Oxford County Area, Maine

 Survey Area ME613 Maine

 The dominant drainage class is Well drained and the dominant hydrologic group is C/D (varies with drainage).
+The most common soil order is Spodosols — acidic forest soils with a distinctive leached layer, common under conifers.
 This report summarizes the major soil map units across the survey area to help you understand what to expect when buying, building, or gardening in Oxford County Area, Maine.
+Search your address to find the exact soil composition, drainage, and series details at your specific location.

 Soil Map UnitAcresDrainageHydro GroupDwellingsSeptic